Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Usage of ClsArea and ClsVolume2 Class Objects Differently.

-2. Assign values into both Object Properties.
+2. Assign values to both Object Properties.

-3. Assign the ClsArea instantiated Object to the CArea Object in ClsVolume2 Class Object, before printing the Values to the Debug Window.
+3. Assign the ClsArea instantiated Object to the CArea Object in the ClsVolume2 Class Object, before printing the Values to the Debug Window.

 The Links of All the Pages in this Topic.